blacksenator/fbcallrouter/README.md

 To cancel, press `CTRL+C`.

 ### Permanent background processing

+The main concept of this tool is to continuously check incoming calls.
+Therefore it should ideally run permanently as a background process on a single-board computer (e.g. Raspberry Pi) in the home network:

 a) edit `[youruser]` in `fbcallrouter.service` with your device user (e.g. `pi`) and save the file